Average Case Performance of Replicator Dynamics in Potential Games via Computing Regions of Attraction: Introduction

-Risk dominance is an equilibrium refinement process that centers around uncertainty about opponent behavior.
+\textit{Risk dominance/Regions of attraction:} Risk dominance is an equilibrium refinement process that centers around uncertainty about opponent behavior.
 A Nash equilibrium is considered risk dominant if it has the largest basin of attraction\footnote{Although risk dominance \cite{Selten88} was originally introduced as a hypothetical model of the method by which perfectly rational players select their actions, it may also be interpreted \cite{Myerson91} as the result of evolutionary processes.}.
-The benchmark example is the Stag Hunt game, shown in figure~\ref{fig:game1}.
+The benchmark example is the Stag Hunt game, shown in figure \ref{fig:game1}.
 In such symmetric 2x2 coordination games a strategy is risk dominant if it is a best response to the uniformly random strategy of the opponent.
-We show that \textit{the likelihood of the risk dominant equilibrium} of the \textit{Stag Hunt game} is $\frac{1}{27} (9 + 2 \sqrt{3} \pi) \approx 0.7364$ (instead of merely knowing that it is at least $1/2$, see figure \ref{fig:game13}).
+We show that the likelihood of the risk dominant equilibrium of the Stag Hunt game is $\frac{1}{27} (9 + 2 \sqrt{3} \pi) \approx 0.7364$ (instead of merely knowing that it is at least $1/2$, see figure \ref{fig:game13}).
 The size of the region of attraction of the risk dominated equilibrium is $0.2636$, whereas the mixed equilibrium has region of attraction of zero measure.
-Moving to networks of coordination games, we show how to \textit{construct an oracle that predicts the limit behavior of an arbitrary initial condition}, in the case of coordination games played over a star network with $n$ agents.
-This is the most economic class of games that exhibits two analytical obstacles that intuitively are thought to pose intractable obstacles in the quantitative analysis of nonlinear systems: i) they have $n$ (polynomially many) free variables ii) they exhibit a continuum of equilibria.
+Moving to networks of coordination games, we show how to construct an oracle that predicts the limit behavior of an arbitrary initial condition, in the case of coordination games played over a star network with $N$ agents.
+This is the most economic class of games that exhibits two characteristics that intuitively seem to pose intractable obstacles to the quantitative analysis of nonlinear systems: i) they have (arbitrarily many) free variables, ii) they exhibit a continuum of equilibria.

-\textbf{Efficiency analysis beyond price of anarchy, stability: Average case performance.} A related challenge in the study of any system of learning dynamics is to faithfully capture its efficiency.
-Given the stationarity of equilibria as well as our convergence results, both worst case as well as best case system performance are captured by the price of anarchy and price of stability respectively.
-It is clear, however, that both extremes, best and worst case may not be good representatives of average case system performance.
-If we assume that the initial conditions are chosen uniformly at random\footnote{The assumption of uniform initial conditions is for canonical purposes and all results can easily be extended to any choice of distribution.} then the expected system limit performance is captured by a weighted average where the social welfare of each equilibrium is weighted proportionally to its volume of its region of attraction.